XboxEmulationHub/.github/profile/README.md

-## Emulation Collective
+## Xbox Emulation Hub
-Welcome to the Emulation Collective GitHub organization!
+Welcome to the Xbox Emulation Hub GitHub organization!

 ## Introduction
 This organization serves as a place for UWP Developers in the community to place their projects.